John and Barbara Osterweis Principal Dancer

 Born in Yerevan, Armenia, Davit Karapetyan trained at the Armenian School of Ballet and Schweizerische Ballettberufsschule.
 After dancing with Zurich Ballet, he joined San Francisco Ballet as a principal dancer in 2005.

 Karapetyan has danced such major roles as Albrecht in Tomasson’s Giselle, Nutcracker Prince and King of the Snow in Tomasson’s Nutcracker, Romeo in Tomasson’s Romeo & Juliet, Prince Desiré in Tomasson’s The Sleeping Beauty, Prince Siegfried in Tomasson’s Swan Lake, Basilio in Tomasson/Posskhov’s Don Quixote, Onegin in Cranko’s Onegin, Sea Witch in Neumeier’s The Little Mermaid, and Prince Gillaume in Wheeldon’s Cinderella.
-He created principal roles in Tomasson’s On a Theme of Paganini and On Common Ground.
+He created principal roles in Tomasson’s Caprice, On a Theme of Paganini, and On Common Ground.

 Karapetyan danced the role of Romeo in the 2015 film of Tomasson’s Romeo & Juliet as part of the inaugural season of Lincoln Center at the Movies: Great American Dance.
 He choreographed and produced 1915 Meran vor Aprink, a dance film about the Armenian genocide, included in the 2015 San Francisco Dance Film Festival.
 In 2014 he performed as a guest artist at the International Ballet Gala in Dortmund, Germany; other guestings include the Armenian Opera House, The Hamburg Ballet’s Nijinsky Gala, and Japan’s NBA Ballet, among others.
 In December 2008 he was featured as the Nutcracker Prince in the PBS Great Performances broadcast of Tomasson’s Nutcracker, co-produced by San Francisco Ballet and KQED Public Television San Francisco, in association with Thirteen/WNET New York.